w8bbit/demex-webapp-config/.github/markets/pr_template.md

-# New Feature Market Template
+# Feature Market

-Please update the below configurations carefully.
 Each featured markets json file under the [configs](../../configs) folder correspond to their respective networks.
-For example, [configs/mainnet.json](../../configs/mainnet.json) is for adding maerkets to feature in the `mainnet`.
-As such, please check which network you would like to feature your market at and add to the correct `configs/<network>.json` file.
+For example, [configs/mainnet.json](../../configs/mainnet.json) is for markets that are featured on the `mainnet`.

 Please make sure to add to the **bottom** of the array.